NOTE: THIS IS AN ADVANCED LEVEL COURSE.

 This course does not handle the puppet infrastructure setup and implementations.
-This is the subject of a new course : Puppet Architect, which will be sheduled soon.
+In other words, this is the subject of a new course, namely, Puppet Architect, which will be scheduled soon.

 In Puppet Architect students will learn how to design their own infrastructure and define their own right way to implement Puppet.
-Students will use advanced Puppet DSL techniques affecting how modules are architected.
-Students will learn classification and data lookup techniques, and will be able to determine the most efficient and extensible architecture to scale Puppet to their own needs.
+Students use advanced Puppet DSL techniques affecting how modules are architected.
+Students will learn classification and data lookup techniques.
+They will be able to determine the most efficient and extensible architecture to scale Puppet to their own needs.